 Annual fee: $550(Rates & Fees)

-Welcome offer: Earn 150,000 Hilton Honors Bonus Points after you spend $6,000 on eligible purchases on the Hilton Honors American Express Aspire Card within your first 6 months of Card Membership.
+Welcome offer: Limited-Time Offer: Earn 175,000 Hilton Honors Bonus Points after you spend $6,000 on eligible purchases on the Hilton Honors American Express Aspire Card within your first 6 months of Card Membership.
+Offer Ends 4/15/2026.

 Bonus categories: Card Members can earn 14X Points on purchases made directly with hotels and resorts within the Hilton portfolio.
 Card Members can earn 7X Points on purchases of Flights booked directly with airlines or flights booked through American Express Travel, Car rentals purchased directly from select car rental companies, and purchases at U.S. Restaurants.
 Card Members can earn 3X Points on all other eligible purchases.